These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 - Use a ripening bowl: If you don't have a paper bag handy, you can also use a ripening bowl.
 Simply put your bananas in a bowl and cover the top with cling film.
 This will trap the ethylene gas and speed up the ripening process.

 - Bake them: If you're in a hurry and want ripe bananas right now, you can also bake them in the oven.
-Simply place your unpeeled bananas on a baking sheet and bake them at 150˚C / 300°F for about 15-20 minutes.
+Simply place your unpeeled bananas on a baking sheet and bake them at 300°F for about 15-20 minutes.
 The heat will speed up the ripening process and make the bananas softer and sweeter.

-I wouldn’t recommend number 6 for this recipe as you don’t want the bananas to be over-ripe and black.
+I wouldn’t recommend number 5 for this recipe as you don’t want the bananas to be over-ripe and black.
 Yellow with no spots is what you need!

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️

-Begin by preheating your air fryer to 200˚C / 390°F. While waiting for the air fryer to preheat, peel the bananas and slice them lengthways down the middle.
+Step 2: While waiting for the air fryer to preheat, peel the bananas and slice them lengthways down the middle.

-Next, melt the butter in a small bowl using either the microwave or a saucepan over a low heat.
+Step 3: Next, melt the butter in a small bowl using either the microwave or a saucepan over a low heat.

-Carefully lift the foil with the bananas on and place it in the air fryer basket.
+Step 6: Carefully lift the foil with the bananas on and place it in the air fryer basket.
 Cook for 7-9 minutes without flipping.
 If the bananas are not caramelized enough, cook them for an additional 2-3 minutes.

 💡 Tips & Tricks